Webinars and Workshops

 This ten part series is offered monthly to school districts or organizations who wish to host professional learning for teachers in garden-based education.
 Each session will unpack systemic barriers with practical and cost-effective solutions that are scaffolded for capacity building.

 These are strange and stressful days for educators heading back to school amidst a global pandemic.
 This 90 minute webinar is offered to districts or schools looking for inspiration, practical ideas, and capacity building for their school community who wish to take the learning outdoors as much as possible.
-Specific tips, based on this blog post will be discussed, and the session or series can be customized to the unique specifications of your school community.
-How to teach without pencils and paper, effective assessment, and whole school strategic thinking for taking the learning outdoors will be offered.

 Play isn’t just for primary!
 In this workshop, participants will be inspired by the use of loose parts for mathematical thinking, scientific inquiry and creative storytelling in the garden to engage learners from K-7 in meaningful, student directed inquiry.
-Learn more about the pedagogy of loose parts, practical tips for managing outdoor learning resources, risk management, and how an emergent curriculum supports flexible thinking and problem solving in the outdoor classroom.

 Got dirt?
 In this workshop we will explore the science behind why kids and dirt grow so well together.
 Read more!